Dremet/tsu_analyzer/README.md

 Obviously, you can change the variable name when you change it in the scripts as well.

 In order to run this, you need to have a database with a "tsu" schema, run alembic migrations and then run models.py.

+## Thanks!

+Thanks to McVizn for the idea, thanks to Ande for replying quickly to all questions I had and thanks to the whole community for being awesome! :)